mark-jordanovic-lewis/chatterer/configurableNode/README.md

-# Chatterer Systems
+# Composure Systems

-A composer system is an internet IO handler.
+A composure system is an internet IO handler.
 It's tasks are customisable via the thinkers it is holding in its []thinker slice and the conductors that facilitate communications between them (and other disparate packages).

-- A composer is a http network node
+- A composure is a http network node
   - it has a concurrently running system of internal communication and computation nodes
   - it's functionality is defined by the injected `worker` function types
     - `worker` takes a channel arg and 'returns' down the same channel